Affine Connections in Quantum Gravity and New Scalar Fields: VI. Applications in Cosmology

 \be {Q_{\mu \alpha \beta}} = {Q_{\mu}}{g_{\alpha \beta}} + {{\bar{Q}}_{\mu \alpha \beta}}; \ee

-{Both trace and traceless parts of ${Q_{\mu \alpha \beta}}$ are finite for the above cases.
+{Both trace and traceless parts of ${Q_{\mu \alpha \beta}}$ are finite for $\Psi$.
+The same is valid in general for ${B^{\alpha}}, {{E}^{\alpha}_{~~\mu \nu}}$.
 Corresponding connections do not preserve the light cone under parallel transport and we no longer have the local Minkowski structure of spacetime [32,38].
 Thus, we can not have exact $(3 + 1)$ -splitting of the underlying manifold into space and time.
-We find that departure from local Minkowski geometry can give new fields like dark matter, dark energy and inflation not found ordinarily.
+We find that departure from local Minkowski geometry can give new fields like dark matter and dark energy not found ordinarily. ${{\bar{Q}}_{\mu \alpha \beta}}$ vanishes for $\Phi$.
 A few examples of non-metric affine connections with vanishing ${\bar{Q}}$, that are local gauge theories for the Weyl group (Poincare group plus dilatation), are discussed in the references given at the footnote $24$ of [38].
 We can have finite or vanishing torsion in such theories.
-These theories preserve the light cone under parallel transport and are locally Minkowski due to the reparameterization invariance of geodesics [28].}
+These theories preserve the light cone under parallel transport and are locally Minkowski due to the reparameterization invariance of the form of the geodesic equation: $t^{\mu}{{\nabla}_{\mu} t^{\nu}} = {f}t^{\nu}$, where $f$ is a scalar function on the curve [28].
+Here, we can use a parameterization so that: $f = {1 \over 2}{t^{\mu}}{{\nabla'}_{\mu}{[ln(1 + \Phi)]}}$.
+However, this may cause problem to time-orientation when $\Phi$ is strong.}